Nmension/nmension.github.io/_pages/about.md

 Trying to understand the world and my environment has always been something that stimulates me; no matter what the subject, it's my insatiable curiosity that drives me to gain a deeper understanding of what is around me.

 We will overcome any crisis together through our diverse and divergent experiences, depending on the context, the moment, and the place where life takes each of us.
-As a result of our awareness, we have the power to share our experiences and unite to overcome limits that we think are insurmountable; those of today will be nothing more than barriers that we will overcome tomorrow...
+As a result of our awareness, we have the power to share our experiences and unite to overcome limits that we think are insurmountable; those of today will be nothing more than barriers that we would have overcame.

 [Access my AssessFirst's profile here](https://my.assessfirst.com/public/profile/hgyitagx-henrike-marangi?lang=en-EN)